TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 ### Introduction

-For this project, you'll create the grade-school game: **Rock Paper Scissors** which will be played entirely in the console.
+For this project, you'll create the grade-school game: **Rock Paper Scissors**, which will be played entirely on the console.
 To learn more, or if you're unfamiliar with the game, read this [Wikipedia article about the rock paper scissors game](https://en.wikipedia.org/wiki/Rock%E2%80%93paper%E2%80%93scissors) or this [detailed step-by-step guide about rock paper scissors.](https://www.wikihow.com/Play-Rock,-Paper,-Scissors)

 <div class="lesson-note">
 <h4>Student solutions</h4>